L-Methylfolate vs Folic Acid: Choosing the Right One

 Though folic acid and L-methylfolate are the forms of vitamin B9, they differ in their effectiveness and absorption.

-Here are the key differences between both!
+Here are the key differences between them.

 1. Folic acid must be converted into L-methylfolate for absorption, a process that works efficiently for most people.
 However, for individuals with a genetic mutation like MTHFR, it becomes challenging, making comparatively less folate available for the body.
 In contrast, L-methyl folate is an active form, ensuring more folate is readily available to fulfill the body’s needs.